Sylius/Sylius/docs/book/installation/installation.rst

     The localhost's 8000 port may be already occupied by some other process.
     If that happens, please try using a different port - ``php bin/console server:start 127.0.0.1:8081``.
-    Want to know more about using a built-in server, see `here <http://symfony.com/doc/current/cookbook/web_server/built_in.html>`_.
+    Get to know more about using a built-in server `here <http://symfony.com/doc/current/cookbook/web_server/built_in.html>`_.

 You can log to the administrator panel located at ``/admin`` with the credentials you have provided during the installation process.